RYAN NEWMAN, Driver

 Hobbies: Vintage cars, farming, hunting and fishing

 While most four-year-old boys rode big wheels for fun, Newman climbed behind the wheel of a quarter midget and never looked back.
-His open-wheel career started in 1983 when he drove in his first quarter midget race at New Carlisle, Ind., and through the course of several seasons, he won more than 100 features, six regional championships and the 1988 Grand National Quarter Midget championship in the Heavy Mod division.
+His open-wheel career started in 1983 when he drove in his first quarter midget race in New Carlisle, Ind., and through the course of several seasons, he won more than 100 features, six regional championships and the 1988 Grand National Quarter Midget championship in the Heavy Mod division.

 In 1993, Newman switched to full-sized midgets in the All-American Midget Series.
 He quickly made a name for himself by becoming the first driver to win both Rookie of the Year honors and the series championship in the same season.
 Success continued leading to the Michigan State Midget championship and induction into the Quarter Midget Hall of Fame.

 Newman made the move to the United States Auto Club (USAC) in 1995 and in back-to-back seasons captured Rookie of the Year honors in the National Midget and Silver Crown Series.
 His first major USAC victory came in the prestigious “Night Before the 500” race at Lucas Oil Raceway in 1997.

 In 1999, Newman balanced books as a vehicle-structure engineering student at Purdue University in West Lafayette, Ind., while continuing to be a very active racer.
 He went on to become the first driver to win all three USAC National Rookie of the Year honors in the same year along with capturing the Silver Crown title.